danelahman/haskell-coop/README.md

 ## Further documentation

-Further documentation of the library can be found in individual modules.
+Further documentation of the Haskell-Coop library can be found in its individual modules.

 ## Acknowledgements